Joey Gallo Player Props: Twins vs. Tigers

-Joey Gallo -- with a slugging percentage of .206 in his past 10 games (including no home runs) -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Reese Olson on the hill, on June 18 at 2:10 PM ET.
+The Minnesota Twins, including Joey Gallo (.207 slugging percentage in past 10 games, including no homers), battle starter Reese Olson and the Detroit Tigers at Comerica Park, Saturday at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Tigers.
+In his most recent game he had a hitless performance (0-for-1) against the Tigers.

 Joey Gallo Game Info & Props vs. the Tigers